open-component-model/ocm-action/README.md

 If not given the `version_cmd` input is checked for a command to execute to derive the version.
 Otherwise the actual tag is checked.
-If not present the `version_file` file ic checked and appended by the commit id.
+If not present the `version_file` file is checked and appended by the commit id.

 ### `version_file`